CoderMattGH/be-nc-news/README.md

 ## Running the Application

 We should now be ready to run the application.
-This can be achieved by running the following command:
+This can be achieved by executing:

- `npm run start`
+ `npm start`

  You should now see a prompt with: